$6,481 pp (USD)

 Serengeti National Park

-Alternatively, you may wish to take to the skies with a sunrise hot air balloon safari and champagne breakfast.
-Ask your safari expert about how this can be added to your itinerary.
+You have another option to take to the skies with a sunrise hot air balloon safari and champagne breakfast.
+Speak with your safari expert about adding this once in a lifetime experience to your safari.

 - Main Destination: